bryancostanich/.conductor/conductor.md

     -   Writing tests *before* writing implementation code (TDD).
     -   Running all quality gates and checks.
     -   Committing the work with an appropriate message.
-    -   Creating the `dev_log.md` entry for the work and committing it.
+    -   Creating the git note for the work.
 4.  **Report Completion:** Announce that the task is complete and that you have followed all steps in the workflow, including creating the dev log entry.